Being rich is having money, being wealthy is having time. Margaret Bonnano

 Managing your financial wellbeing

-UniSuper will deliver two webcasts for University of Adelaide continuing, fixed-term and casual staff focusing on financial wellbeing and provide tools to help plan for the future.
+UniSuper also deliver seminars and webcasts that focus on financial wellbeing and provide tools to help plan for the future.

 Building financial wellbeing

 Creating a budget

 Having a budget will help you feel in control of your money.

 - Record your income.
 Make a list of all money coming in including how much, where from and how often.